 The castle’s history is told in the exhibition and audio-visual display in the new visitor centre.
-The centre features an outstanding array of medieval artefacts found at the castle.
-It also tells the stories of the noble families who held the castle at different times: the Durwards, MacDonalds and Grants.
+The centre features an outstanding array of medieval artifacts found at the castle.
+It also tells the stories of the noble families who held the castle at different times: the Durwards, MacDonalds, and Grants.

 The visitor centre contains a café, a shop, an exhibition and interpretation area, an audio-visual presentation and toilets, all on one level.
 Its veranda offers stunning views of the loch.